scottstewart1234/TextClassificationofRedditPosts/README.md

 -cuDNN

-# By: Scott Stewart, Reid Holben, Caroline Hylton, Alex Foyer
+# By: Scott Stewart, Reid Holben, Caroline Hylton and Alex Foyer
-The data we downloaded for it:

 # The Data
+The data we downloaded using the reddit data extractor can be seen below.
+The cleaned data removing duplicates (reposts, crossposts) has a split favoring conservative posts, 57% to 43% (7785 posts to 5982 posts).

 |Subreddit| Conservative or Liberal|Subscriber Count|Total Data |Cleaned Data|
 |---------| -----------------------|----------------|-----------|------------|